L'Occitane International: Unattractive Despite Undemanding Valuations

 L'Occitane International is suffering from store closures in different parts of the world.

-Cosmetic Business reported on March 20, 2020 that L'Occitane International was temporarily closing its retail stores in the U.K. and Ireland for three weeks, while the company's retail stores in the U.S. were temporarily closed for two weeks since mid-March 2020 according to a March 17, 2020 USA Today report.
-A state of emergency has been declared in the company's second largest market, Japan, for a month starting April 7, 2020, and a further extension of the state of emergency beyond May 6, 2020 has yet to be decided.
+Cosmetic Business reported on March 20, 2020, that L'Occitane International was temporarily closing its retail stores in the U.K. and Ireland for three weeks, while the company's retail stores in the U.S. were temporarily closed for two weeks since mid-March 2020 according to a March 17, 2020 USA Today report.
+A state of emergency has been declared in the company's second-largest market, Japan, for a month starting April 7, 2020, and a further extension of the state of emergency beyond May 6, 2020, has yet to be decided.

 Also, consumer demand for beauty and cosmetic products is expected to be negatively impacted by lockdowns and social distancing measures in various countries globally.
 It is natural to assume that if people go out less often and don't socialize with each other physically as much as they did in the past, sales of "non-essentials" and other consumer discretionary products will decline.

 However, demand for beauty products is expected to be more resilient than cosmetic products on a relative basis, as consumption of skincare products is not likely to decline to the same as extent as those used for makeup.
-Five of L'Occitane's six brands are selling beauty/skincare products, with the sole exception of LimeLife by Alcone which is a cosmetic products brand.
+Five of L'Occitane's six brands are selling beauty/skincare products, with the sole exception of LimeLife by Alcone which is a cosmetic product brand.

 Market consensus expects L'Occitane International's revenue to grow by +15.4% YoY and +2.3% YoY from EUR1,426.9 million in FY2019 to EUR1,646.4 million and EUR1,685.0 million in FY2020 and FY2021 respectively.
 The headline numbers for the company are obscured by the fact that this includes the effect of an increase in revenue contribution from the newly-acquired ELEMIS brand, which is discussed in the next section of this article.
 In fact, Morningstar's (MORN) equity research team is forecasting a "30% drop in L'Occitane brand sales in March in the U.S. and Europe on the COVID-19 related shutdowns."